-The 1995 net income of \$366 million decreased \$54 million (13 percent) from 1994 due principally to higher short-term U.S. Treasury rates which resulted in a decrease in after-tax floor revenues of \$73 million, somewhat offset by higher after-tax gains on sales of securities of \$16 million.
-The 1995 earnings per common share were \$5.27, an increase of \$.14 (3 percent) from 1994, largely a result of Sallie Mae's repurchase of 16.1 million common shares (22 percent of shares outstanding) during 1995.
+The 1995 net income before the cumulative effect of the accounting change of \$366 million decreased \$54 million (13 percent) from 1994 due principally to higher short-term U.S. Treasury rates which resulted in a decrease in after-tax floor revenues of \$73 million, somewhat offset by higher after-tax gains on sales of securities of \$16 million.
+The 1995 earnings per common share before the cumulative effect of the accounting change were \$5.27, an increase of \$.14 (3 percent) from 1994, largely a result of Sallie Mae's repurchase of 16.1 million common shares (22 percent of shares outstanding) during 1995.